veeraganeshv/aws-ccp-notes/Types.md

   - Provides Platform with all installed required essential infrastructure So that the org doesn't need to maintain servers and infrastructure.
   - Focus on the Deployment and management of your applications and services.
 ## Software as a Service
+  - The Service provider has a Cloud service readily available and maintained to be used by the Org based on its needs. eg: AWS Dynamo DB